noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

   - deleteBLAH costs the same WCU as creation
   - scan should be avoided unless required, and then effectively filtered as to not read the entire table
     - even when filtered, you are stilled charged for the total amount retrieved before filtering
+    - it always scans every item in the table inorder to build the resultset
+    - less efficient than scan
   - query can only be used on tables with partitioned composite keys
+    - fully indexed and very fast (relative to scan)
-  - remember by default reads are eventually consistent, unless strongly is requested on each READ request
+  - remember by default reads are eventually consistent, unless strong consistency is requested on each READ request
 - writes
   - putItem: upsert single item
   - updateItem: upsert item attributes